AhmedAmraniAkdi/Rpi-3-Bare-Metal/README.md

-Repository for my raspberry pi 3B+ operative system project, goal is to implement a simple OS.
+Repository for my raspberry pi 3B+ bare metal project, goal is to do embedded stuff

 References: